lucadibello/mmkp/README.md

 We have developed an AMPL solver using [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer) to provide an exact solution for the MMKP (Multiple-Choice Multidimensional Knapsack Problem).
 By formulating the problem as a mathematical model and utilizing the power of CPLEX, we can obtain the optimal solution.
 However, it is important to note that since the problem is NP-hard, computing the solution may take a considerable amount of time.

-For convenience, we have made the AMPL mathematical model available in the ./src/ampl directory, consisting of the mmkp.mod and mmkp.run files.
+For convenience, we have made the AMPL mathematical model available in the `./src/ampl` directory, consisting of the `mmkp.mod` and `mmkp.run` files (there is also a sample instance `exaple-ampl-mmkp-instance.dat`).
 These files contain the formulation of the problem and the instructions for running the solver.
 Additionally, to facilitate the process and eliminate the need to install AMPL, we have provided a Jupyter Notebook that allows you to execute the model and visualize the results directly.

 You can access the Jupyter Notebook by following this link: [MMKP.ipynb](./ampl/mmkp.ipynb)